-As of the date of this Prospectus, the Fund is new and therefore does not have a performance history for a full calendar year.
+Prior to the date of this Prospectus, the Fund had not commenced operations and therefore does not have a performance history.
 Once available, the Fund's performance information will be accessible online at www.millimanfunds.com and will provide some indication of the risks of investing in the Fund.